University of California, Los Angeles, Athletics

 - 2001

 Cheshire starred at halfback for three seasons (1933-34-35) for the UCLA football team under Coach William Spaulding.
 Over that period, the Bruins had a record of 21-9-1.
-Cheshire was twice named All-Coast (’34, 35) and he received All-American recognition for his senior season when he led the Bruins to a share of their first PCC title.
+Cheshire was twice named All-Coast (โ34, 35) and he received All-American recognition for his senior season when he led the Bruins to a share of their first PCC title.
 Cheshire still holds the Bruin all-time record for the longest run from scrimmage with a 93-yard scamper in 1934 against Montana.
 Cheshire had a three-year career average of 5.08 yards per carry and accumulated 1,657 total yards during his Bruin career.
 After his senior season, Cheshire played in the 1936 East-West Shrine game and then he became the first Bruin ever picked in the NFL draft by being selected in the second round by the Detroit Lions.
 Cheshire, a great all-around athlete, also lettered for the Bruin baseball and track and field teams.

-Highlights - UCLA Baseball vs. Texas A&M (Feb.
-28, 2026)
+Highlights - UCLA Softball vs. California Baptist (April 14, 2026)